ava-labs/avalanchego/vms/platformvm/config/config.md

 ### `Validators`

-Node's validator set maps subnetID to validators of the subnet
+Node's validator set maps SubnetID to validators of the Subnet

 - The primary network's validator set should have been added to the manager before calling VM.Initialize.
 - The primary network's validator set should be empty before calling VM.Initialize.